CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

 ### Task 2: Connect your Azure AI service resource to Vision Studio

+In this task, you will learn how to connect your **Azure AI Services** resource to Vision Studio to enable AI-driven image and video analysis.

 Next, connect the Azure AI services resource you provisioned above to Vision Studio.